datadistillr/dateutils/README.md

 # dateutils
-Library to Infer Date Format Strings
+Library to Infer Date Format Strings.

+This library is a direct port of the python library which can be found here: https://github.com/jeffreystarr/dateinfer/tree/master/dateinfer